 02 Nov, 2020 Time to take responsibility to educate our own children and youth again

-It’s time to educate our own children and youth again
+> Time to educate our own again <

 The Jesuits said, ‘Give me the child until he is 7 and I will give you the man’ – repeating a saying hailing back at least as far as the Greek philosopher Aristotle.
-Hitler copied a time-tested pattern of socialism by taking state control of education and made it free for all.
-Through this he could indoctrinate the thinking of the children, and a generation later they were his.
+Hitler copied a time-tested pattern of socialism by taking state control of education, making it free for all.
+Through this he could indoctrinate the thinking of the children.
+A generation later they were his.
 It doesn’t matter what side you are playing for – the education of children is important!

 In our Christian understanding, the responsibility for discipling children in the Christian faith rests with the parents.